marianol/6502Emu/docs/user-guide.md

 npm run build
 ```

-This compiles the fake6502 native addon for optimal performance.
+This compiles the improved MyLittle6502 native addon for optimal performance with complete instruction set support.

 ## Quick Start